Undergraduate ProgramPhysics B.S. Program

 - Ph.
 D. Monash University (Australia)

-- Research Interests: The Cook Research Group specializes in Applied Materials Physics in the areas of corrosion of structural steels and development of specialized corrosion resistant alloys.
+- The Cook Research Group specializes in Applied Materials Physics in the areas of corrosion of structural steels and development of specialized corrosion resistant alloys.
 Research is also centered on the corrosion of historic US Civil War artifacts such as the USS Monitor and CSS Hunley.